 7.1 These projects align with the Council's Community Plan objective to "Enhance and protect the district's natural environment".
 There is a specific activity under this objective to reduce the Council's carbon emissions by implementing an environmental strategy and carbon reduction action plan to achieve carbon neutrality.
-However, the Greening Newark & Sherwood Action Plan can also be considered to touch upon all objectives.
+However, the Greening Newark and Sherwood Action Plan can also be considered to touch upon all objectives.

-8.0 RECOMMENDATIONS that:
+8.0 RECOMMENDATION(S):

-- a) the project update to be noted; and - b) further reports providing additional progress updates on Newark & Sherwood District Council's carbon reduction journey be provided as required;
+- a) Project update to be noted; - b) Further reports providing additional progress updates on Newark and Sherwood District Council's carbon reduction journey will be provided as required;